 All kids were admitted free of charge.
 PAT Stadium was a proper football ground.
 Three sides had steep open metal terracing, with the home end slightly bigger than that reserved for visiting fans.

-The open side had two tiers, with nearly every view looking down on play.
+The open side had two tiers, with nearly every view looking down on the play.
 The final side was a raised seated stand, taking the total capacity to 12,000.
 I had visited the stadium a couple of years ago for pictures when it was being upgraded, but the final product really was impressive.

 The noise was incredible inside the place, with drums and all manner of musical instruments blaring out.
 The locals really got behind their side, and it was soon obvious that BB-CU would have to show great resolve to get anything from the match.